 What were the questions referred to the CJEU for a preliminary ruling?
 4 What does the CJEU ruling say?
-4 Does this mean that consent popups or the TCF are illegal?
 4 What are the next steps?
-Do TCF participants need to change their implementation?
-5 ABOUT THE EXECUTION OF THE DECISION AND IAB EUROPE'S ACTION PLAN 5 Why did IAB Europe submit an action plan to the APD?
+4 ABOUT THE EXECUTION OF THE DECISION AND IAB EUROPE'S ACTION PLAN 5 Why did IAB Europe submit an action plan to the APD?
 5 Why did the APD validate the action plan?
-5 Why did IAB Europe appeal the APD decision to validate its action plan and seeked interim measures? ր 6 Can the APD require the execution of the action plan now that the CJEU ruling has been rendered?
+5 Why did IAB Europe appeal the APD decision to validate its action plan and seeked interir measures? n 5 Can the APD require the execution of the action plan now that the CJEU ruling has been rendered?
 6 What did the validation of the action plan mean for the TCF?
-7 Did IAB Europe already execute the action plan?
+6 Did IAB Europe already execute the action plan?
 7 Has the action plan been examined by other data protection authorities as well?
-8
+7